Should I make a fatal accident claim?

 The Judicial College Guidelines for the Assessment of General Damages in Personal Injury Cases contain a section outlining the damages awarded for pain and suffering in Fatal Accident claims.

-The amount a claimant can expect to recover in a successful general damages claim depends on how long the deceased survived the accident and their level of awareness of the injuries sustained.
+The amount a claimant can expect to recover in a successful general damages claim depends on:

-The asbestos diseases of mesothelioma and asbestos lung cancer are notable examples of fatal accident cases where there is often a relatively long period between diagnosis and death, with the person suffering from the disease fully aware they have a terminal illness, whilst at the same time having to contend with all the physical effects of the condition.
+Mesothelioma and asbestos lung cancer are examples of fatal accident cases where there is a long period between diagnosis and death.
+During this period, the asbestos disease sufferer is fully aware they have a terminal illness.
+They also have to contend with the physical effects of the condition, which gets worse as time goes on.
+In such cases, the award of damages for pain, suffering and loss of amenity is often substantial.

 Special Damages